MichaelLeeman/Steam_Achievements_Tracker/README.md

 ## About
 The purpose of this project to learn about web-scraping, SQLite and Python package Pandas.

 So far, this program scrapes data from the user's steam profile about their game progress such as the percentage of unlocked achievements.
 The program then inserts this data into a SQLite database and performs some simple analysis using Pandas (E.g. calculate the Total Number of Achievements across all games).

-Next, I plan to use Pandas and MatPlotLib to create graphs showcasing some other statistics.
+MatPlotLib is then used to visualise the data.

 ## Features
 So far, the program has the following features:
 * Steam Login-in
 * Handle Log-in Errors
-* Scrape game achievement data
+* Scrape data about the player's game progression such as unlocked achievements and playtime
 * Save data to SQLite database
 * Calculate stats using Pandas
 * Print stats to terminal
+* Visualises the data with MatPlotLib

 ## Technologies
 Project was created with: